Ray of Light Teacher Training

 Students are invited to continue in a mentoring program following completion of the YTT for ongoing support and continued professional development.

-The full price of the course is $4850.
-The early bird price is $4550.
-Payment must be received in full by 1st October 2017 to take advantage of the early bird offer.
+The full price of the midweek course is $3850.
+The early bird price is $3550.
+Payment must be received in full by 1st March 2018 to take advantage of the early bird offer.

-You are welcome to make payments any time that is convenient.
+You are welcome to make payments any time that is convenient with the full payment being complete by 5th May 2018.
 Please always use your name as a reference and an email outlining the days and amounts you’d like to pay.
 You will be provided with account details once you have been accepted into the course.

 Fees & Inclusions

-- Nine weekends of face-to-face training with Rachel and guest trainers.
+- Twenty two days of face-to-face training with Rachel and guest trainers.

 - Teacher training manual plus 2 text books